-The Leadership Development Program (LDP) is a CAN’s cornerstone program and it aims to enable civil society to make more influential and impactful advocacy demands to governments, so that governments can respond with more powerful and ambitious policies and targets in climate change.
+The Leadership Development Program (LDP) is CAN’s cornerstone program and it aims to enable civil society to make more influential and impactful advocacy demands to governments, so that governments can respond with more powerful and ambitious policies and targets in climate change.

 The LDP recruits fellows from developing countries who have the potential to become leading climate change activists and builds their professional leadership skills through trainings, mentoring and capacity building activities, following a learning-by-doing approach.
 The fellows work directly with their regional or national CAN nodes to strengthen their capacity.
 This, along with the direct support received from CAN International Secretariat, helps to foster the link between the national/regional efforts and the international level.

 The main areas where the fellows work are:

 Policy - Enabling the participation of the fellow in strategic national and international policy debates to inform policy recommendations and build strategic relationships with governments and other stakeholders.

 Capacity Building - To develop their leadership skills and competencies in policy, advocacy, communications and project management, in line with their professional goals and interests.